thejasvibr/projectushichka/bat2dtracks.md

 The 2d tracks of bats need to be generated from each of the video channels.
 This document will track my progress on the 2D tracking front.

+In general the code I'll use needs to implement the following tasks:

+1. Bat detection over multiple frames
+1. Track generation (assigning the same object ID to an object over multiple frames)

+I'm assuming Ben's code (See Updates) does both right now - I know that it does bat detection at least.